The CHHS Connections tool was developed by the CHHS RSCA Advisory Committee to facilitate faculty collaboration.

 To see a listing of faculty with a particular scholarly interest area, select the area and click the "Apply" button.
 If you select more than one area, only those with an interest in both areas will be displayed.

 To find faculty members willing to provide mentoring or consulting, select the type of expertise you are interested in, and a listing of faculty members with expertise in that area will be displayed.
 Be sure to discuss collaboration options when you contact the experts.
 For instance, a faculty member may be willing to offer mentoring/pro-bono advice, or be willing to collaborate as co-author rather than being paid, or may prefer to be paid as a consultant.

 CHHS Connections Tool

 CHHS faculty conduct research in various areas.
 If you are looking for research collaborators from other fields, here are some resources that might be of help to you:

-If your potential collaborator might be other CHHS faculty but you are not sure about how to identify them, CARHS will help facilitate the connection.
-Please email Giselle Pignotti (firstname.lastname@example.org) with the following information: the description of your research project, the potential collaborator’s areas of expertise, and other qualities you are looking for in the potential collaborator.
+If your potential collaborator might be other CHHS faculty but you are not sure about how to identify them, please email Laurie Drabble at firstname.lastname@example.org with the following information: the description of your research project, the potential collaborator’s areas of expertise, and other qualities you are looking for in the potential collaborator.